Twenty Questions (and Answers) About Cybis

 What does the year on my Cybis piece refer to?

 The year (if any) appearing on a Cybis piece is almost always the year of its copyright registration.
-It does not indicate the sculpture’s retail issue year (although sometimes they do happen to coincide) nor the year that the piece was made (ditto.)
-This post explains how and why a year appears on some Cybis pieces, and also shows the few exceptions to the “copyright-year rule.”
+This post explains how and why a year appears on some Cybis pieces, and also shows the few exceptions to this “copyright-year rule.”

 Does the glaze on the old 1950s Cybis and Cordey pieces contain lead?
 If so, is it a health hazard?